PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-11 09:30:26
+Last updated: 2024-04-11 09:31:00
-Random Quote: All I can do is wait... for the cancer to come back. - Skyler White
+Random Quote: "Cap'n Cook?"
+That's not you?
+Like I said, no one is looking for you. - Walter White